Kritish007/Assignment-3/README.md

 CheckedTextView was introduced in API 1, version_code "BASE".
 The package library is in java.lang.Object which includes android.view.View, android.widget.TextView and android.widget.CheckedTextView.

 # major methods/attributes:
-public class CheckedTextView extends TextView implements Checkable android:checkMark - to provide a drawble or graphic checkMark. android:checkMarkTint - android:checkMarkTintMode - android:checked -
+public class CheckedTextView extends TextView implements Checkable <br/>
+android:checkMark - to provide a drawble or graphic checkMark. android:checkMarkTint - This is the tint when applying to check mark. android:checkMarkTintMode - android:checked -